-UTI’s are some of the most common infections in Ireland and herbs such as Uva Ursi can be very swift and effective at healing them.
-The plant contains a substance arbutin that converts into hydroquinone (a potent antibiotic) in the urinary tract.
+UTI’s are some of the most common infections in Ireland.
+One plant, Uva ursi contains a substance arbutin that converts into hydroquinone (a potent antibiotic) in the urinary tract.
 It should be noted that Uva ursi is not suitable for children and should only be taken 5 days at a time.

 Respiratory tract infections can be treated with Mullein, Elecampagne and Lungwort.
 These herbs are powerful for clearing congestion and infection of the upper and lower respiratory tract.
 When we are a little run down and our white blood cell count is low, herbs such as Echinacea, Astragalus, Siberian Ginseng and Elderberry are all anti viral herbs that can raise white blood cell count and help fight of infection.

 Fasting – If you are sick, simply stop eating.
 Your body needs to be able to cleanse itself and if all its energy is going into digesting it will cleanse less.
-Prolonged fasting not only protect against immune system damage — but it also induces immune system regeneration.
+Regular intermittent fasting not only protects against immune system damage — but it also induces immune system regeneration.
 It may also extend our life by lowering levels of IGF-1, a growth-factor hormone and the PKA enzyme which is linked to longevity[v].
-Fasting should be done sensibly and under the guidance of a qualified Therapist.
-Fasting duration and whether it is a juice or water fast etc are all decided based on age, time of year and medical condition etc.
+Longer term fasting should be done sensibly and under the guidance of a qualified Therapist.
+Fasting duration and whether it is a juice or water fast etc are all decided on based on age, time of year and medical condition.

 Antibiotics are lifesaving medicines and we are fortunate to have them freely available.
-There are times as mentioned during operations, and intensive care they are life savers but they are not the answer for most situations.
+There are times as mentioned during operations, and intensive care they are essential but outside of life threatening illnesses they should be a last resort not a first resort.
 Herbal medicine is a time honoured tradition and the use of herbs should always be done safely and under the guidance of a qualified health professional.